-The latter half of the twentieth century witnessed an increase in the population which also increased the over usage of earth’s natural resources and depletion of its resources.
+The latter half of the twentieth century witnessed an increase in the population which also increased the overuse of the earth’s natural resources and depletion of its resources.
 The main reason behind this depletion was the rise in pollution, industrialisation, wars, poverty and many other things.
-But we never questioned ourselves that is there any extent till we can use earth’s natural resources to sustain our life?
+But we never questioned ourselves is there any extent to we can use earth’s natural resources to sustain our life?
 The ownership of Earth’s natural resources?
-And this is the reason why for many years we have seen a conflict between those who use earth’s natural resources for private use and those who only use it to satisfy their human need[i].
+This is the reason why for many years we have seen a conflict between those who use Earth’s natural resources for private use and those who only use it to satisfy their human need[i].

 In India, this doctrine evolved in the courts and it also has its significance in the constitution.
-There are various landmark judgments through which this doctrine was evolved.
-The article further explains Public trust doctrine and examines various dimensions of Public trust doctrine in India.
+There are various landmark judgments through which this doctrine evolved.
+The article further explains the public trust doctrine and examines various dimensions of Public trust doctrine in India.

-Public trust Doctrine was propounded by the Roman Empire 1500 years ago.
-Roman King Justinian stated a section that “the air, the water, and the sea are all common to the public and is entitled to be used by anyone due to the law of nature”[ii].
+Public trust Doctrine was propounded by the Roman Empire 1,500 years ago.
+Roman King Justinian stated in a section that “the air, the water, and the sea are all common to the public and is entitled to be used by anyone due to the law of nature”[ii].

 After the fall of the Roman empire in 1215, the Magna Carta codified Justinian words.
 Thus in England, the King had ownership of the land but he had to take care of the public trust.
 In the United Kingdom, it included two rights 1.
 Just Privatum which means ownership for private parties, 2.
 Just Publicum which means ownership held by the king as a trustee for the public benefit.